Facebook Hacks Every Startup Should Know

 20) Have fun

 Seriously, be light-hearted and have fun.
-Don't always be so serious in business mode.
+Don't always be serious when in business mode.

 • Your fans will remember that your page made them laugh more than anything you could say about your latest gadget or product.